Fraunhofer-SIT/transputation/README.md

 Transputation allows secure computation researchers to focus on the protocol details without worrying about the networking aspects of the implementation.

+**This code is provided as an experimental implementation.
+We cannot guarantee security or correctness**

 ## Getting Started

 ### Compiling